 What is a good conversion rate?

 When it comes to conversion rates, the higher your rate, the better.
-That said, the average conversion rate for online businesses is typically 2-3%.
+That said, the average conversion rate for online businesses is 2-3%.
 According to ecommerce experts, the point of conversions is to not aim for the average percentage.
 Instead, just focus on improving your own site’s conversion rate over time.

 Now that I know my own conversion rate, how can I improve it?